AnneJ17/android-cheat-sheet/README.md

 * **Converting RxJava to LiveData**
 * **Advantages and Disadvantages of RxJava**

 * **Types of observables**
+   - Observable: emit a stream elements (endlessly)
+   - Flowable: emit a stream of elements (endlessly, with backpressure)
+   - Single: emits exactly one element and then completes.
+Useful when we want to ensure we haven’t got empty outputs.
+   - Maybe: emits zero or one elements.
+Unlike Single, it can complete without emitting a value.
+Useful when we have optional emissions (eg. getting a logged user but not signed in yet).
+   - Completable: emits a “complete” event, without emitting any data type, just a success/failure.
+Useful when carrying out actions that don’t require a specific output (eg. when we make a login or send data).

 * **Types of operators**

   - Filter:
   - Buffer: Buffer gathers items emitted by an Observable into batches and emit the batch instead of emitting one item at a time.
   - Debounce: Debounce operators emits items only when a specified timespan is passed.
 It's usually used when the Observable is rapidly emitting items but you are only interested in receiving them in timely manner (e.g. Instant search).
+  - Zip: combine the values of multiple Observable together through a specific function (eg. attaching a picture to an API result, such as avatar to name).

 * **RxJava map opeartors** [*](https://www.androidhive.info/RxJava/map-flatmap-switchmap-concatmap/)
   FlatMap, ConcatMap, SwitchMap - instead of returning the modified item, it returns the Observable itself which can emit data again